Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations

 \section{Inversion formula for cumulants}

-In this paragraph we prove that the cumulants~$(g_n)$ associated with a family $(G_n)$ in the sense of Definition~\ref{def:cumulants}, encode all the correlations, meaning that $G_n$ can be reconstructed from $(g_k)_{k\leq n}$ for all~$n \geq 1$.
+In this section we prove that the cumulants~$(g_n)$ associated with a family $(G_n)$ in the sense of Definition~\ref{def:cumulants}, encode all the correlations, meaning that $G_n$ can be reconstructed from $(g_k)_{k\leq n}$ for all~$n \geq 1$.
 More precisely, the following inversion formula holds. \begin{Prop} Let~$(G_n)_{n\geq 1}$ be a family of distributions and~$(g_n)_{n\geq 1}$ its cumulants in the sense of Definition~{\rm\ref{def:cumulants}}.
-Then for each~$n\geq 1$, the distribution~$G_n$ can be recovered from the cumulants~$(g_k)_{ k\leq n} $ by the formula
+Then the map from~$(G_n)_{n\geq 1}$ to its cumulants~$(g_n)_{n\geq 1}$ is a bijection and, for each~$n\geq 1$, the distribution~$G_n$ can be recovered from the cumulants~$(g_k)_{ k\leq n} $ by the inversion formula